akeneo/pim-community-dev/README.md

 To upgrade Akeneo PIM to a newer version, please follow: https://docs.akeneo.com/master/migrate_pim/index.html

-Note: To upgrade from 7.x.y to the new versioning schema (vyyyy.inc, like v2026.3), make you are applied all the existing 7.0 branch migrations.
+Note: To upgrade from 7.x.y to the new versioning schema (vYYYY.Minor, like v2026.3), make sure you have applied all the existing 7.0 branch migrations.

 ## Testing instructions